benjaminoakes/www.benjaminoakes.com/mental_antidotes.md

 How to address:

 - Mindfulness
+- Remember that you've made it through fearful situations before
+- Remember that you can tap into non-fear inside you (non-fear: "steadfastness" and some definitions of courage).
 - Send yourself compassion
 - Send others compassion, especially those causing fear.
 Attempt to understand their perspective.
-- Remember that you have non-fear inside you (non-fear: "steadfastness" and some definitions of courage)
+- Analyze and discuss the fear

 ### Fear: Anxiety